aolney/longform-qa-service/README.md

 docker-compose up
 ```

+Note that you may need to change the ports, etc., in `docker-compose.yml` to match your needs and/or pull the docker image from docker hub instead of building your own.
+In particular, port 9200 on the Elasticsearch node is left open to allow for flexible access outside the current API (e.g. custom document loading). **Obviously nothing will happen if you don't load documents into Elasticsearch first.**

 [Postman](https://learning.postman.com/) tests are in `longform-qa.postman_collection.json`, with different ports for flask and gunicorn (5000 for flask, 8000 for gunicorn).
 These tests document how to call the server, but essentially it is POSTing JSON like this: